 - To learn more

-Sleep problems can be defined as a change in usual sleeping habits.
-People who are getting treatment for cancer may get tired more easily and may need to sleep more than usual.
-Sometimes, the opposite problem occurs and people may have trouble sleeping.
-Reasons for changes in usual sleeping habits include pain, anxiety, worry, depression (see the related sections), night sweats, or the side effects of treatment or prescription drugs.
+Any change in your usual sleeping habits can cause a sleep problem.
+People who are getting treatment for cancer may get more tired and may need to sleep more than usual.
+Sometimes, the opposite occurs and people have trouble sleeping.
+Reasons for changes in usual sleeping habits include pain, anxiety, worry, depression (see the related sections), night sweats, or the side effects of treatment or medicines.

 What the patient can do

-- Sleep as much as your body tells you to, but when you are awake, try to exercise at least once a day.
+- Sleep as much as your body tells you to, but when you’re awake, try to exercise at least once a day.
 Do this at least 2 to 3 hours before bedtime.
 (See the section called “Exercise.”)

 - Avoid caffeine for at least 6 to 8 hours before bedtime – longer if it affects your sleep.

-- Avoid alcoholic drinks in the evening.
-They can keep you awake as they “wear off.”
+- Do not drink alcohol in the evening.
+It can keep you awake as it “wears off.”

 - Drink warm, caffeine-free drinks, such as warm milk or decaf tea, before sleep.

-- Use a quiet setting for rest during the same period of time each day.
+- Use a quiet setting for rest at the same time each day.
 Take short daytime naps if needed (less than an hour) to avoid interfering with nighttime sleep.

-- Take sleeping medicine or pain relievers prescribed by the doctor at the same time each night.
+- Take prescribed sleeping medicine or pain relievers at the same time each night.
 If pain keeps you awake, see the section called “Pain.”